psycedelicAI/high-security-facility-concept/README.md

 The documents aim to express structure, logic, and architectural principles rather than implementation-specific specifications.

-The project is continuing to mature in areas such as:
+The project continues to mature in areas such as:

 - trust architecture framing
 - actor and trust-state differentiation